wesleyyxie/osu-scorepost/README.md

 This is osu!scorepost, the quickest and easiest way to generate a scorepost for sharing on r/osugame and becoming a part of osu! history!

-A scorepost includes a post title and an image that replicates a screenshot of the osu! results screen.
+A generated scorepost includes a post title and an image that replicates a screenshot of the osu! results screen.
 Here's an example:

 **9MlCE | VINXIS - Sidetracked Day [Infinity Inside] +HDDT (DendyHere, 10.50\*) 96.69% FC #1 | 1711pp**
 ![Example scorepost](/app/static/example.jpg)

-This scorepost was generated with just a score link, <a  target="_blank"  href="https://osu.ppy.sh/scores/1777987420">https://osu.ppy.sh/scores/1777987420</a>, and a single click!
+This scorepost was generated with just a score link, [https://osu.ppy.sh/scores/1777987420](https://osu.ppy.sh/scores/1777987420), and a single click!

+## Features
+* A scorepost can be generated for all 4 gamemodes
+* Supports Ranked, Qualified, Loved, Graveyarded, and WIP maps
+* Click the r/osugame button to conveniently open the submit post page of r/osugame
+* Clipboard button to easily copy the generated scorepost title
+* All scoreposts titles matches the [criteria]("https://www.reddit.com/r/osugame/wiki/scoreposting/") set on r/osugame

 ## Usage
 ### Here are three ways to generate a scorepost:
 1. **Using a Score Link (e.g., https://osu.ppy.sh/scores/2803336922):** \
 Simply enter a score link to generate a scorepost.
-Even links in the "old ID" format work (e.g., <a  target="_blank" href="https://osu.ppy.sh/scores/osu/4100884541">https://osu.ppy.sh/scores/osu/4100884541</a>).
+Even links in the "old ID" format work (e.g., [https://osu.ppy.sh/scores/osu/4100884541](https://osu.ppy.sh/scores/osu/4100884541)).
 Just make sure the full link is entered correctly, without omitting "osu.ppy.sh."

 2. **Using a User Profile Link (e.g., https://osu.ppy.sh/users/26080649):** \
 Entering the link to a user's profile will generate a scorepost of that user's most recent score (even if it's a failed attempt!).
-You can also specify the game mode by using links that include the game mode in the URL (e.g., <a  target="_blank"  href="https://osu.ppy.sh/users/4504101/taiko">https://osu.ppy.sh/users/4504101/taiko</a>).
+You can also specify the game mode by using links that include the game mode in the URL (e.g., [https://osu.ppy.sh/users/4504101/taiko](https://osu.ppy.sh/users/4504101/taiko</a>)).
 3. **Using a Username (e.g., lifeline):** \
 Entering just a username will also generate a scorepost of the user's most recent score!
 This method will only work for the user's default game mode.